-The subcommittee has concerns about ECOPASS's uniqueness, its utility to the broad BER community, and its value in informing processes in the field.
+The subcommittee has concerns about the EcoPODs and Smart Soil Systems' (EcoPASSS) uniqueness, its utility to the broad BER community, and its value in informing processes in the field.
 A major concern is that the proposed equipment is not novel; there are other facilities with similar capabilities.
-While EcoPASS would be an important resource for Lawrence Berkeley National Laboratory Biological and Environmental Program Integration Center

-(BioEPIC) research group, it is less clear how central the equipment would be to the larger BER community.
-Lastly, a major goal of EcoPASS is to bridge laboratory experiments and ecosystem measurements to better understand the impacts of soil-plant-microbe interactions.
-This goal is perceived as unrealistic in the absence of a stronger link to field studies (e.g., Bioenergy Research Centers or EMSL) and incorporation of scaling to realistic agroecosystem modeling.
+While EcoPASSS would be an important resource for the BioEPIC research group, it is less clear how central the equipment would be to the larger BER community.
+Lastly, a major goal of EcoPASSS is to bridge laboratory experiments and ecosystem measurements to better understand the impacts of soil-plant-microbe interactions.
+This goal is perceived as unrealistic in the absence of a stronger link to field studies (e.g., Bioenergy Research Centers or the Environmental Molecular Sciences Laboratory) and incorporation of scaling to realistic agroecosystem modeling.

-While this equipment could be purchased immediately, the subcommittee is concerned that the currently proposed configuration lacks the flexibility that would position EcoPASS to have a community-wide scientific impact in the 10-year timeframe.
+While this equipment could be purchased immediately, the subcommittee is concerned that the currently proposed configuration lacks the flexibility that would position EcoPASSS to have a community-wide scientific impact in the 10-year timeframe.
 The fabricated ecosystem effort has been ongoing since 2017 with workshops in 2018 and 2020.
 An existing set of pilot equipment exists and has been tested, although the subcommittee is unaware of any publications or reports resulting from this work.
 If this system is adopted, EcoPOD units could be purchased immediately.
 Space is available in the new BioEPIC building to house the new equipment.
-However, it would be valuable to consider other systems with more interchangeability and expandability, or that connect to existing U.S. phytotrons or growth facility infrastructure.
+However, it would be valuable to consider other systems with more interchangeability and expandability or connection to existing U.S. phytotrons or growth facility infrastructure.
 Without this connectivity and expandability, there is concern this investment will not be able to push scientific frontiers over an extended time horizon.